Lee Morgan

 Edward Lee Morgan (July 10, 1938 – February 19, 1972) was an American jazz trumpeter and composer.
-One of the key hard bop musicians of the 1960s and a cornerstone of the Blue Note label, Morgan came to prominence in his late teens, recording with bandleaders like John Coltrane, Curtis Fuller, Dizzy Gillespie, Hank Mobley and Wayne Shorter, and playing in Art Blakey's Jazz Messengers.
+One of the key hard bop musicians of the 1960s and a cornerstone of the Blue Note label, Morgan came to prominence in his late teens, recording with bandleaders like John Coltrane, Curtis Fuller, Dizzy Gillespie, Hank Mobley, and Wayne Shorter, and playing in Art Blakey's Jazz Messengers.

-Morgan stayed with Blakey until 1961 and started to record as leader in the late '50s.
+Morgan stayed with Blakey until 1961 and started to record as leader in the late '60s.
 Morgan's solo recordings often alternated between conventional hard bop sessions and more adventurous post-bop and avant-garde experiments, many of which did not see release during his lifetime.
 His composition "The Sidewinder", on the album of the same name, became a surprise crossover hit on the pop and R&B charts in 1964.
 After a second stint in Blakey's band, Morgan continued to work prolifically as both a leader and a sideman until his death in 1972.

 Biography

 Edward Lee Morgan was born in Philadelphia, Pennsylvania, United States, on July 10, 1938, the youngest of Otto Ricardo and Nettie Beatrice Morgan's four children.

 Originally interested in the vibraphone, he soon showed a growing enthusiasm for the trumpet.
-Morgan could also play the alto saxophone.
 On his thirteenth birthday, his sister Ernestine gave him his first trumpet.
 His primary stylistic influence was Clifford Brown, with whom he took a few lessons as a teenager.

 Morgan recorded prolifically from 1956 until a day before his death in February 1972.
-He joined Dizzy Gillespie's Big Band at 18 and remained as a member for a year and a half until economic circumstances forced Gillespie to disband the unit in 1958.
+He joined Dizzy Gillespie's big band at 18 and remained as a member for a year and a half until economic circumstances forced Gillespie to disband the unit in 1958.
 Morgan began recording for Blue Note in 1956, eventually recording 25 albums as a leader for the label.
 He also recorded on the Vee-Jay label and one album for Riverside Records on its short-lived Jazzland subsidiary.
 He was a featured sideman on several early Hank Mobley records, and intermittently thereafter.
 On John Coltrane's Blue Train (1958), Morgan played a trumpet with an angled bell given to him by Gillespie.